Stromberg90/Scripts/README.md

 ## Maya Style Merge Tool
 ![](https://i.imgur.com/EQ0rLzV.gif)

-Usage: Install the mesh_merge_tool.zip and then in Edit mode use the new tool that appears in the left-side Toolbar.
+Usage: Get mesh_merge_tool.zip from the latest [release](https://github.com/Stromberg90/Scripts/releases) install it and then in Edit mode use the new tool that appears in the left-side Toolbar.
 You can right click on the tool icon to set a hotkey for switching to the tool.

 ![](https://i.imgur.com/EuHTXth.png)